-The dimensions of all three cars were very similar, and they all shared the same 104.7-inch (2,660mm) wheelbase.
+The dimensions of all three cars were very similar, although the Saab had a slightly longer 105.2-inch (2,670mm) wheelbase, 0.5 inches (10 mm) longer than the Italians.
 The Saab and Fiat were initially only available in five-door hatchback form, albeit with a traditional “three-box” profile that made them look like notchback sedans.
 (A true notchback version of the Saab 9000 was added later in the model run.)
 The Lancia Thema was offered only as a four-door sedan, in keeping with its executive-car ambitions.
 All had MacPherson strut front suspensions and four-wheel disc brakes, although their rear suspensions and engines were different.

 Both Saab and Fiat later admitted that the shared platform hadn’t resulted in the kind of cost savings they had hoped for.
 Although the structure of the three cars was similar enough that doors and other components were interchangeable, the actual number of shared components was very small.
 Part of the reason was that the cars were not aimed at the same market segment: While the Thema was pitched as an executive car, the Croma was aimed at the large family car market, competing with the likes of the Ford Sierra, Opel Ascona, and Vauxhall Cavalier.
 Saab, meanwhile, was taking aim at BMW.
 The Swedish company was also unwilling to compromise its traditional interest in safety, which led to some structural improvements to the 9000 relative to its Italian brethren.